 Add Some Personality to Your Look

 Long dresses are traditionally reserved for more formal weddings.
-While that is still the case for formal weddings, a barn wedding is a perfect opportunity to break that fashion rule!
+While that is still the case for formal weddings, a barn wedding is perfect for breaking that fashion rule!

-Since the wedding reception takes place in a more casual setting (instead of that of a country club or hotel), take the opportunity to consider the aesthetic of the day to add to your look.
+Since the wedding reception takes place in a more casual setting (instead of a country club or hotel), consider the aesthetic of the day to complement your look.

-You’ll notice that it’s true most women don’t wear mini dresses to a formal event.
-But you can wear a maxi dress for a casual occasion, as long as it’s a good fit.
+You’ll notice that most women don’t wear mini dresses to formal events.
+But if it’s a good fit, you can wear a maxi dress for a casual occasion.

 Midi dresses are also ideal.
-You can opt for a simple sheath if you want to look sleek or a breezy A-line if you want a softer feel.
+If you want to look sleek, you can opt for a simple sheath or a breezy A-line, if you want a softer feel.

-Try to choose the right colors, textures, or prints when looking for what to wear to a barn wedding.
-Focusing on natural, earthy tones is definitely a safe bet.
+When choosing what to wear to a barn wedding, try to choose the right colors, textures, or prints.
+Focusing on natural, earthy tones is a safe bet.

-Lots of pearls and lots of jewelry might suit a ballroom wedding at a five-star hotel or a luxury estate, but barn weddings always have a more rustic feel.
+Many pearls and jewelry might suit a ballroom wedding at a five-star hotel or a luxury estate, but barn weddings always have a more rustic feel.

 Do you know what does not look good?
 Sinking into the mud or getting your heels stuck on the dance floor during “Uptown Funk.”

-Cowboy boots are always an option, especially if it’s a casual event.
+Cowboy boots are always an option, especially for casual events.
 Pair them with an adorable summer dress, and you’ll be the belle of the ball (or the belle of the barn).

 What to Wear to a Barn Wedding for Guys?